 Some people view tithing’s no-brainer as a positive thing: It’s simple, and straightforward with no gray lines.
 You would have to be stupid to mess tithing up.
 Sometimes simplicity can be attributed to wisdom, but God did not develop the concept of a tithe because he distrusted our capability to navigate through more complex matters.

 With tithing, churches have very little concern about congregational funds being delegated to more deserving charities.
 While the dogma of tithing reigns supreme over financial stability, liberty is thwarted.

-The minute that dictators see the people think for themselves is when they get nervous.
+The minute that dictators see people think for themselves is when they get nervous.
 Mass brainwashing is imperative if you seek control over the finances of a group of people.
-Sheep are stupid and so are people, so pulpit preachers relish the idea of a basic, straight-forward instruction to command the people to perform.
+Sheep are stupid and so are people, so pulpit preachers relish the idea of basic, straightforward instruction to command the people to perform.
 No questions are usually asked about what to give, where to give, and who to give it to; so this ‘no brainer’ mentality is extremely convenient.